nikskiz/cloudformation-ap-build/README.md

      * Application level monitoring and nice dashboards to follow
      * AWS Code Build/AWS Code Pipeline to provide easy deployments and automation in releases.
 Redirect any HTTP requests to HTTPS.
- * Unfortunately didn't have time to redirect HTTP to HTTPS as this required ACM and route53, otherwise redirecting HTTP to HTTPS on a default loadbalancer will show a certificate error.
+ * Unfortunately, didn't have time to redirect HTTP to HTTPS as this required ACM and route53, otherwise redirecting HTTP to HTTPS on a default loadbalancer will show a certificate error.

 ## Bonus
 A cloud architecture diagram(s)